jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 ## Managing the pipeline

-The recipe chapter has how-to descriptions on some the specific commands to use for pipeline management.
+The [recipe chapter](./recipes.md) has how-to descriptions on some the specific commands to use for pipeline management.
 The following high level concepts are the foundations for this management:

 1. The git folder is the source of truth for pipeline definitions.
-1. The table inventory must be run with the simple command:
+1. The table inventory, which lists all the Flink tables, must be run with a simple command like:

     ```
     shift_left table build-inventory $PIPELINES
     ```

-    and should be run as soon as there is a new commit.
     The `inventory.json` is persisted in the $PIPELINES folder and committed in git.
-It will be extensively use by any pipeline commands.
+It will be extensively used by any pipeline commands.

-1. Table pipeline definition json files, that include single level of information about the pipeline are built from the sink tables.
-One by one during development phase or by going into all facts, dimension and views folders.
+1. Table pipeline definition json file, includes a single level of information about the pipeline.
+Those files are built from the sink tables going up to the src.
+During the Flink development phase, developers can use this tool to build the metadata:

+    ```sh
+    shift_left pipeline build_metadata $PIPELINES/facts/p1/fct_order/sql_scripts/dml.dct_order.sql $PIPELINES
     ```

+    The created file looks like:

+    ```json
+    {
+    "table_name": "fct_order",
+    "type": "fact",
+    "path": "pipelines/facts/p1/fct_order",
+    "ddl_ref": "pipelines/facts/p1/fct_order/sql-scripts/ddl.fct_order.sql",
+    "dml_ref": "pipelines/facts/p1/fct_order/sql-scripts/dml.fct_order.sql",
+    "compute_pool_id": "",
+    "parents": [
+        {
+            "table_name": "int_table_1",
+            "type": "intermediate",
+            "dml_ref": "pipelines/intermediates/p1/int_table_1/sql-scripts/dml.int_table_1.sql",
+            "ddl_ref": "pipelines/intermediates/p1/int_table_1/sql-scripts/ddl.int_table_1.sql",
+            "table_folder_name": "pipelines/intermediates/p1/int_table_1",
+            "compute_pool_id": ""
+        },
+        {
+            "table_name": "int_table_2",
+            "type": "intermediate",
+            "dml_ref": "pipelines/intermediates/p1/int_table_2/sql-scripts/dml.int_table_2.sql",
+            "ddl_ref": "pipelines/intermediates/p1/int_table_2/sql-scripts/ddl.int_table_2.sql",
+            "table_folder_name": "pipelines/intermediates/p1/int_table_2",
+            "compute_pool_id": ""
+        }
+    ],
+    "children": []
+    }
+    ```

+    Developers or SREs may use another command to go over all facts, dimension or views folders, which will be all those definitions:

+    ```sh
     shift_left pipeline build-all-metadata $PIPELINES
     ```

+    Note that going to a second sink to the same intermediate or source table will modify existing definitions to add a children.
+The parents and children lists are in fact Set so no duplicate entries if a table is used by multiple pipelines.

-1. Hierarchy view of a pipeline can be used for reporting, or by the developer to understand the complex tree, he/she is using when adding a new table:
+1. A hierarchy view of a pipeline can be used for reporting, or by the developer to understand the complex tree, he/she is using when adding a new table:

-    ```
+    ```sh
     shift_left pipeline report fct_order --json
     ```

-1. But it used to deploy a selected table and its children.
-Here is an example of tables that will be modified by a stateful statement deployment:
+1. Hierarchy view is used to deploy a selected table and its children.
+Here is an example of all the tables (fct_order) that will be modified by a stateful statement deployment (int_table_1):

 <figure markdown="span">
 ![](./images/flink_pipeline.drawio.png)